-Whether in New York or any another state, Bankruptcy Law is a federal law designed to assist individual consumers and businesses facing financial difficulties.
-With respect to consumer debtors, the goal of a New York bankruptcy lawyer is to help individuals get beyond their financial turmoil and obtain a fresh start.
+Whether you are in New York or any other state, bankruptcy law is a federal law designed to assist individuals and businesses facing financial difficulties.
+Our New York bankruptcy lawyers are dedicated to helping individuals move beyond their financial turmoil and obtain a fresh start.

-An individual’s bankruptcy filing can be reflected on their credit report for up to ten years.
-That does not mean, that an individual will not obtain credit again.
-Many lenders in the credit card and mortgage industry do not automatically disqualify an applicant because they previously filed bankruptcy.
-In addition, it is important to note, that if someone is behind on their bills their credit rating may already be poor.
+While a bankruptcy filing can be reflected on your credit report for up to ten years, it does not mean you will be unable to obtain credit in the future.
+Many credit card and mortgage lenders do not automatically disqualify applicants solely based on a prior bankruptcy filing.
+Additionally, if you are already behind on bills, your credit rating may already be poor.

 Social Security Card

-Get started with your Bankruptcy application right away by calling Dalbir Singh and Associates, PC at 212-428-2000.
-Our New York City office is conveniently located in the Financial District, at 40 Wall Street, Floor 25, New York, NY 10005.
-We’re open five days a week.
+If you are considering bankruptcy, contact Dalbir Singh and Associates, P.C. today at 212-428-2000.
+Our office is conveniently located at 40 Wall Street, Floor 25, New York, NY 10005 in the Financial District.
+We are available to assist you five days a week.

 ✔️ Learn more about your Form I-864, Affidavit of Support, responsibilities: